gdalle/CheckConcreteStructs.jl/README.md

 Faulty or missing [type declarations](https://docs.julialang.org/en/v1/manual/performance-tips/#Type-declarations) are a performance pitfall in Julia.
 This package allows you to check whether your `struct` definitions involve only concrete types, as they should.

+## Getting started

-You can install it from the GitHub URL:
+You can install CheckConcreteStructs.jl from the GitHub URL:

 ```julia
 pkg> add "https://github.com/gdalle/CheckConcreteStructs.jl"
 ```

-The main export of this package is the macro `@check_concrete`.
+The main export of this package is the macro `@check_concrete`, which is used before a `struct` definition.
-Please read its docstring for examples of use.
+Please read its docstring for examples.

 ```julia
 julia> using CheckConcreteStructs

 help?> @check_concrete
 ```

+## Related packages

+[ConcreteStructs.jl](https://github.com/jonniedie/ConcreteStructs.jl) exports a macro `@concrete` which adds all the necessary type parameters to a `struct` definition.
+In other words:

+- CheckConcreteStructs.jl tells you how to fix problems when they occur.
+- ConcreteStructs.jl prevents them from occurring at all (in a slightly more opaque way).